Beyond the Last Frame: Process-aware Evaluation for Generative Video Reasoning: Introduction

 \section{Introduction}

 Recent breakthroughs in video generation have enabled models to produce highly realistic, consistent, and extended sequences of real-world scenes \cite{sora2, veo3, chen2025seedance}.
-While these advancements demonstrate immense potential for artistic creation and digital media, recent research suggests that their impact extends far beyond content generation: video models are beginning to exhibit generalized visual reasoning capabilities.
-Specifically, by generating continuous sequences of frames, video models can depict the step-by-step resolution of tasks they were not explicitly trained for, ranging from fundamental visual processing (\eg super-resolution) to high-level logical reasoning (\eg maze solving).
-This emerging capability is termed ``Chain-of-Frames'' (CoF) reasoning \cite{wiedemer2025veo3-zeroshot}.
+While these advancements demonstrate immense potential for artistic creation and digital media, recent research~\cite{Noam2025pathways, wiedemer2025veo3-zeroshot} suggests that their impact extends far beyond content generation: video models are beginning to exhibit generalized visual reasoning capabilities.
+Specifically, by generating continuous sequences of frames, video models can depict the step-by-step resolution of tasks ranging from fundamental visual processing (\eg super-resolution) to high-level logical reasoning (\eg maze solving).
+This emerging capability is termed ``Chain-of-Frames'' (CoF) reasoning.

 To better understand this phenomenon, researchers have introduced various Generative Video Reasoning (GVR) tasks.
 These tasks typically require a model to generate a video that completes a specific reasoning goal based on an initial image.
 While current evaluations show that video models possess promising reasoning potential, we identify several critical flaws in existing GVR assessment frameworks.
 A primary issue is that existing evaluation data and strategies provide insufficient focus on the procedural nature of video.
 Since a video consists of continuous frames, it possesses an inherent temporal and procedural attribute.
 However, existing evaluation strategies typically sample the last or the best-matched frame for assessment.
 This approach evaluates the correctness of the outcome while disregarding the validity of the reasoning process itself.
-According to our empirical study in Section~\ref{sec:empirical}, current video models produce \textbf{Outcome-hacking}, where model generates videos that reach a correct conclusion through an erroneous process, Existing evaluation metrics based on single frame often misclassify these cases as correct, leading to an overestimation of the models' true reasoning capabilities.
-Moreover, in terms of evaluation metrics, most current work either repurposes metrics from other domains or relies on generic VLM scoring, lacking a design specifically tailored for GVR tasks.
+According to our empirical study in Section~\ref{sec:empirical}, current video models produce \textbf{outcome-hacking}, where a model generates videos that reach a correct conclusion through an erroneous process.
+Existing evaluation metrics based on single frame often misclassify these cases as correct, leading to an overestimation of the models' true reasoning capabilities.